 Certification of the company is a good sign that you can expect sustainable travel products and services.
 Yet, you should not automatically exclude other service providers from your sustainable travel list.

-Before certification gets global (and even if there is already certification in place), I suggest checking out travel reviews on Google, TripAdvisor, Booking.com, GetYourGuide, etc. (see also #10 above).
+Before certification gets global and even if there is a local certification in place, I suggest checking out travel reviews on Google, TripAdvisor, Booking.com, GetYourGuide, etc. (see also #10 above).
 User-generated (and therefore very reliable) testimonials have a great potential in helping to eliminate “greenwashing” practices.